 Speech-language therapy can help you maximize your communication skills.
 In some cases, you may focus mainly on regaining speech.
+Unlike other time-sensitive forms of rehabilitation, speech therapy can be started (or restarted) anytime.
 In other cases, you may supplement speech with gestures, pictures, symbols, writing, or an electronic communication device.

 4. Build strong relationships.

 Aphasia can lead to big changes in your social life and your daily roles.
 Yet it’s worth the effort to overcome the challenges.
 Research has shown that connecting with others is one of the best ways to enhance recovery from a stroke.
 As time goes on, this may mean resuming family roles and reconnecting with old friends.
 It may also mean making new friends through community activities or support groups.
 Remember, many aspects of relationships don’t depend on words and language.
 Seek out and enjoy those interactions.